Fritillaria drenovskii

-Fritillaria drenovskii is a rare European species of plants in the lily family, native to the Thrace region of northeastern Greece, as well as Blagoevgrad Province in southwestern Bulgaria.
+Fritillaria drenovskii is a rare European species of plants in the lily family, native to Blagoevgrad Province in southwestern Bulgaria where it is found it the mountain ranges of Pirin and Slavyanka, as well as northeastern Greece.

 The species is listed as "vulnerable" by the IUCN Red List.
+It is included in the Red Data Book of the Republic of Bulgaria.